 The problem with Americans is that we are stupid … Really.

-In the world we are laughed at because of our ignorance, it is both funny (in a sick way) and frustrating for those of us that try and be good world travelers and although I was just talking some big shit, I too sometimes fall victim to my inner American but at least I give it a go and eat local foods and try and speak the language without butchering it and I will go off the beaten path to see how the locals live, work and play.
+In the world, we are laughed at because of our ignorance, it is both funny (in a sick way) and frustrating for those of us that try and be good world travelers, and although I was just talking some big shit, I, too sometimes fall victim to my inner American but at least I give it a go and eat local foods and try and speak the language without butchering it.
+I will go off the beaten path to see how the locals live, work, and play.

 One of the things that has been truly frustrating over the past couple of years is the American Media and their treatment of Mexico.
-If you were to believe everything that they are saying about Mexico, you would think that it is a lawless land with gunslingers, hangings in the square and 12 year old kids carrying AK-47s to school and diseased people staggering through the streets spreading swine flu on purpose.
+If you were to believe everything that they are saying about Mexico, you would think that it is a lawless land with gunslingers, hangings in the square, 12-year-old kids carrying AK-47s to school, and diseased people staggering through the streets spreading swine flu on purpose.

-This is simply not the truth, Mexico is safe.
+This is not the truth; Mexico is safe.

-Because of the bad press, meeting, event and incentive programs are not going to Mexico which is hurting their local economies, impacting people in their daily lives and actually could make the situation worse and yes, I am not an idiot, there is a “situation”.
+Because of the bad press, meetings, events, and incentive programs are not going to Mexico, which is hurting their local economies, impacting people in their daily lives, and actually could make the situation worse and yes, I am not an idiot; there is a “situation”.

-The situation is that there is a drug trafficking and gang problem, this is a fact.
-Another fact is that, compared to the size and population of Mexico, the problem is not as large as the American Media would like you to believe.
+The situation is that there is a drug trafficking and gang problem; this is a fact.
+Another fact is that, compared to the size and population of Mexico, the problem is not as significant as the American Media would like you to believe.